 The vocational rehabilitation counselor (VR counselor) documents in a case note how the customer's substantial impediments to employment will be addressed by the proposed medical services to allow the customer to return to, obtain, maintain, or advance in competitive integrated employment.

-The VR counselor or the designee submits all required documentation for required reviews and approvals to the appropriate source for review and approval.
+The VR counselor or the designee submits all required documentation for required reviews, consultations, and approvals to the appropriate source for review and approval.

-All required reviews and approvals are documented in RHW before VR commitment to VR sponsorship of a medical service by its inclusion in the IPE or an IPE amendment.
+All required reviews, consultations, and approvals are documented in RHW.

+If a consultation was completed by one of the medical consultants, the VR counselor reviews the consultant’s recommendations.
+If in agreement, the VR counselor proceeds with providing the recommended medical services.
+If the VR counselor does not agree with the consultant’s recommendations and wants to proceed with a decision contrary to the medical consultant’s recommendation, the VR counselor proceeds with obtaining approval from the Deputy Division Director of Field Services Delivery.

-After confirming documentation of all required reviews and approvals, medical services must be included in the customer's IPE or IPE amendment.
+After confirming documentation of all required reviews, consultations, and approvals, medical services must be included in the customer's IPE or IPE amendment.

 The VR counselor provides counseling and guidance to ensure that the customer understands the recommended treatment and the customer's responsibilities throughout the physical restoration process.

+Note: If VR staff obtain additional information or records that may influence a recommendation after the case has been sent or reviewed by the medical director or state consultant, reach out to the appropriate email box to provide the additional information.

 For additional information about the customer's medical condition, treatment options, and potential employment impact, consult the Medical Disability Guidelines (PDF).

 The VR counselor uses the following procedures when authorizing medical services.